sandruschka/accessibility-workshop/README.md

 <br>

-1. Use the Accessibility tools package toincrease the text scale factor to 2.
+1. Use the Accessibility tools package to increase the text scale factor to 2.
 If you find any overflow errors you should think of a way to correct them

 ![image info](./lib/assets/markdown/accessibility_tools.png)
 <br>